Due Process Hearing

 If you prevail in a due process hearing, it can be decided by the courts that your attorney’s fees will be paid by the school district.
 Parents may be ordered to pay the district’s costs if it is found they pursued a complaint to harass, cause unnecessary delay, or needlessly increase costs to the district.

-Due Process Hearing Fact Sheets
+Due Process Fact Sheets

 Timelines for due process can differ if your hearing is in regards to extended school year or discipline.
-Please review the appropriate Due Process Fact Sheet to learn morea bout timelines and additional due process procedures.
+Please review the appropriate Due Process Fact Sheet to learn morea bout timelines and additional due process procedure

 When a parent requests a due process hearing, the school must hold a Resolution Meeting unless both parties waive the meeting.
 ODR offers Resolution Meeting Facilitation as another alternative to resolve the dispute.
 Read more about it on the Parent Resource Library and on the Resolution Meeting Facilitation page on ODR’s website.